accessibilitysupported/a11ysupport.io/documentation/architecture.md

 * `output` (array|required): an array of output objects that describes the specific output and results for different interactions.
 * `date` (string|required): the date that this at/browser combination was last tested.
 * `notes` (string|optional): any notes that describe findings or jusitfy the result.
+* `support`: (string|optional) the combination of support values for the output array y=yes, p=partial, n=no, na=not-applicable.
+If partial, please provide extra documentation as to why.

+#### the `output` object

 The `output` object contains:

 * `command` (string|required): The ID of the command used to navigate or trigger the element that matches the css target.
-These IDs match those found in the [/data/ATVBrowsers.json](https://github.com/accessibilitysupported/a11ysupport.io/blob/master/data/ATBrowsers.json) array of commands for the current AT.
+These IDs match those found in the [/data/ATBrowsers.json](https://github.com/accessibilitysupported/a11ysupport.io/blob/master/data/ATBrowsers.json) array of commands for the current AT.
 * `output` (string|required): the output of the result.
 * `result` (enum|required): One of `pass`, `fail`, or `partial`.

 ## Build process

+The build process:

+* loops over each feature and test, combining them and adding empty at/browser combinations where none have been defined
+* bubbles support data from the the `output` object all the way to the `feature` object, creating matching support strings along the way
+* outputs all of this generated data to the `/build/` directory.

+This built data makes coding the frontend easy.
+The frontend itself does not contain any logic around filling in gaps of support data or bubbling information.

 ## Front end

+The frontend is built with NodeJS, Express.js, Pug templating, JavaScript, and CSS.

 ## Workflow to update data

+1. User searches for feature
+2. User selects a test
+3. user selects 'run test'
+4. User selects their testing combination from a select list
+5. User sees testing instructions and previous results
+6. User performs the tests
+7. User logs findings to the form (pre-filled with previous data)
+8. User submits the form and is taken to github with an issue body already filled out.
+The issue body contains a table that describes their results.
+9. User submits github issue
+10. Discussions happen if necessary.
+Findings are verified.
+11. admin uses the script at `/scripts/sync-support-point.js` by giving it a GitHub issue ID.
+The script finds the table in the issue and updates the JSON file accordingly.
+12. admin commits changes and pushes.
+13. results are eventually deployed to production